Dash-Industry-Forum/Ingest/draft-mekuria-mmediaingest-01.md

-#          DASH-IF: Live Media and Metadata Ingest Protocol
+#          DASH-IF: Live Ingest of Media and Metadata

-##Abstract
+##  Abstract

    This draft presents a best industry practice for ingesting encoded live media to media processing entities.